sensu/sensu-docs-legacy/0.9/installing_sensu.md

 #### Copy cert.pem and key.pem to C:\opt\sensu\ssl

-These can be obtained from the Sensu server or on another Sensu client node (located in /etc/sensu/ssl/ by default).
+These can be obtained from the Sensu server or from another Sensu client node (located in /etc/sensu/ssl/ by default).

-#### Create C:\opt\sensu\config.json
+#### Create the client config file at C:\opt\sensu\conf.d\config.json

 {% highlight json %}
     {